RodrigoCalderano/Posterr/README.md

 - The core:data, core:domain and core:model are too generic and have the potential to expand indefinitely.
 A better approach would be to create separate common modules for each scope as needed (such as PostEngineModule).
 - To further decouple the modules, a valuable improvement would be to separate each module into public and implementation versions.
 This would enhance modularity and build performance during maintenance.

+**Tests**
+- Add integration tests for the data layer to ensure proper functionality and guarantee accurate deserialization.
+- Implement unit tests of the remaining layers and add a code coverage guardrail

+**Functionality**
+- Currently, when offline or unable to upload, the app saves posts locally but doesn’t sync with the backend later.
+A better approach would be using WorkManager with a service component to ensure smooth synchronization between local and server data once the user is online.

 **UI**
 - Improve UI using a more appropriate design
 - Add support for jetpack compose

-**Tests**
-- Add integration tests for the data layer to ensure proper functionality and guarantee accurate deserialization.
-- Implement unit tests of the remaining layers and add a code coverage guardrail

 ## Critique 2 - How to handle app growth